labd/go-commercelayer-sdk/api/docs/GETStockTransfersStockTransferId200ResponseDataAttributes.md

 `func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) UnsetQuantity()`

 UnsetQuantity ensures that no value is present for Quantity, not even an explicit nil
+### GetOnHoldAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) GetOnHoldAt() interface{}`

+GetOnHoldAt returns the OnHoldAt field if non-nil, zero value otherwise.

+### GetOnHoldAtOk

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) GetOnHoldAtOk() (*interface{}, bool)`

+GetOnHoldAtOk returns a tuple with the OnHoldAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnHoldAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) SetOnHoldAt(v interface{})`

+SetOnHoldAt sets OnHoldAt field to given value.

+### HasOnHoldAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) HasOnHoldAt() bool`

+HasOnHoldAt returns a boolean if a field has been set.

+### SetOnHoldAtNil

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) SetOnHoldAtNil(b bool)`

+ SetOnHoldAtNil sets the value for OnHoldAt to be an explicit nil

+### UnsetOnHoldAt
+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) UnsetOnHoldAt()`

+UnsetOnHoldAt ensures that no value is present for OnHoldAt, not even an explicit nil
+### GetPickingAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) GetPickingAt() interface{}`

+GetPickingAt returns the PickingAt field if non-nil, zero value otherwise.

+### GetPickingAtOk

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) GetPickingAtOk() (*interface{}, bool)`

+GetPickingAtOk returns a tuple with the PickingAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPickingAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) SetPickingAt(v interface{})`

+SetPickingAt sets PickingAt field to given value.

+### HasPickingAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) HasPickingAt() bool`

+HasPickingAt returns a boolean if a field has been set.

+### SetPickingAtNil

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) SetPickingAtNil(b bool)`

+ SetPickingAtNil sets the value for PickingAt to be an explicit nil

+### UnsetPickingAt
+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) UnsetPickingAt()`

+UnsetPickingAt ensures that no value is present for PickingAt, not even an explicit nil
+### GetInTransitAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) GetInTransitAt() interface{}`

+GetInTransitAt returns the InTransitAt field if non-nil, zero value otherwise.

+### GetInTransitAtOk

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) GetInTransitAtOk() (*interface{}, bool)`

+GetInTransitAtOk returns a tuple with the InTransitAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInTransitAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) SetInTransitAt(v interface{})`

+SetInTransitAt sets InTransitAt field to given value.

+### HasInTransitAt

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) HasInTransitAt() bool`

+HasInTransitAt returns a boolean if a field has been set.

+### SetInTransitAtNil

+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) SetInTransitAtNil(b bool)`

+ SetInTransitAtNil sets the value for InTransitAt to be an explicit nil

+### UnsetInTransitAt
+`func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) UnsetInTransitAt()`

+UnsetInTransitAt ensures that no value is present for InTransitAt, not even an explicit nil
 ### GetCompletedAt

 `func (o *GETStockTransfersStockTransferId200ResponseDataAttributes) GetCompletedAt() interface{}`